YEPDEKU/YEPDEKU/README.md

 I am an austrian programmer who is working with C#, Next and NodeJS, Tailwindcss and Git.

-Besides programmi2ng my hobbies are playing chess, csgo and listening to Hip-Hop/Rap where my favorite artist is [Kollegah](https://open.spotify.com/artist/6gto7HVNhu4ARE3P3g8Y5Y?si=IPFnyH_ORq2DiolgofOY2w)
+Besides programmi2ng my hobbies are playing chess and csgo

 You can find me on [![Twitter][1.2]][1]